Investors gain N179.1bn amid buying interest in high cap stocks

 By Peter Egwuatu

-Investors gained over N179.1 billion as the equities market on the Nigerian Stock Exchange, NSE consolidated its bullish run at the beginning of trading on Monday as All Share Index, ASI surged by 1.4 per cent to close at 27,339.68 points.
+Investors gained over N179.1 billion on Monday as the equities market on the Nigerian Stock Exchange, NSE consolidated its bullish run for the three consecutive trading days this year as All Share Index, ASI surged by 1.4 percent to close at 27,339.68 points.

+READ ALSO:Equity market gains as bulls return to push Index up by 0.13%(Opens in a new browser tab)

 The positive market was buoyed by buying interest in highly capitalised companies such as Dangote Cement which garnered (+2.8 percent), Guaranty Trust Bank (+3.0 percent) and Zenith Bank (+3.9 percent) all culminated to pull the ASI up 138 bases points, bps to close at 27,339.68 points.